lindelof/react-mouse-particles/README.md

 > A mouse particle effect react component

 A very fun react library that can be used to create mouse particle effects, which are as cool as meteors or fireballs.
+I often want to use react to do something fun.
+Using this component may make your page instantly glorious.

-### Another react particle background animation library is here [https://github.com/lindelof/particles-bg](https://github.com/lindelof/particles-bg)
+#### Another react particle background animation library is here [https://github.com/lindelof/particles-bg](https://github.com/lindelof/particles-bg)

 ### Online demo
 * demo1 [https://stackblitz.com/edit/react-a6pm3w](https://stackblitz.com/edit/react-a6pm3w?file=index.js)